 There are two types of players.
 You might be better in one of the two categories.

-First category is a question of aiming.
+The first category is a question of aiming.
 The player has to point, he has to get as close as he can with his balls (Don’t worry French people make a lot of jokes about it) to the cochonnet.
-In case of success, the team is taking the lead and won’t have to play until the other team succeed in getting closer.
-This role is about delicatess 🙂
+In case of success, the team is taking the lead and won’t have to play until the other team succeeds in getting closer.
+This role is about delicatessen 🙂

 On the other hand, there is the shooter.
 His mission is to hit the ball of the opposite team to throw it away.
 Here is a video of how to shoot.